 - Things that may hinder your ability to obtain finance, legally occupy, or insure the home;

-- Safety hazards, e.g. an exposed, live busbar in the electrical panel.
+- Safety hazards e.g. exposed wiring in the electrical panel.

 You can often repair serious problems inexpensively, protecting both life and property (especially in categories 2 and 4).

 Defective items uncovered during an inspection are often surprising to honest sellers.
-Moreover, it should be noted that the seller is not always required to repair everything or anything described in the report.
+In addition, it should be noted that the seller is not always required to repair everything or anything described in the report.

 No home is perfect!
 Keep things in perspective.
-Do not kill your deal over things that do not matter.
-Furthermore, don’t expect a seller to repair deferred maintenance, faults already listed on the seller’s disclosure, or nit-picky items.
+Furthermore, do not kill your deal over things that do not matter.
+Moreover, don’t expect a seller to repair deferred maintenance, faults already listed on the seller’s disclosure, or nit-picky items.